MassimilianoPozzi/python_julia_structural_behavioral_economics/README.md

 - Augenblick, Ned and Matthew Rabin, 2019, "An Experiment on Time Preference and Misprediction in Unpleasant Tasks", *Review of Economic Studies*, 86(3): 941&ndash;975
 	- Estimation Methods: Maximum Likelihood (with Bootstrapped Standard Errors)
-- Bruhin, Adrian, Ernst Fehr, and Daniel Schunk, 2019, "The mMny Faces of Human Sociality: Uncovering the Distribution and Stability of Social Preferences", *Journal of the European Economic Association*, 17(4): 1025&ndash;1069
+- Bruhin, Adrian, Ernst Fehr, and Daniel Schunk, 2019, "The Many Faces of Human Sociality: Uncovering the Distribution and Stability of Social Preferences", *Journal of the European Economic Association*, 17(4): 1025&ndash;1069
 	- Estimation Methods: Maximum Likelihood and EM-Algorithm for Mixture Model
 - DellaVigna, Stefano and Devin Pope, 2018, "What Motivates Effort?
 Evidence and Expert Forecasts", *Review of Economic Studies*, 85(2): 1029&ndash;1069
 	- Estimation Methods: GMM (with Bootstrapped Standard Errors) and Non-Linear-Least-Squares